-A student who has withdrawn or been dismissed from the School may petition in writing for readmission to the School of Massage Therapy.
-Petitions for readmission must be submitted to the Dean.
+A student who has withdrawn or been dismissed from the Massage Therapy programs may petition in writing for readmission to the Massage Therapy programs.
+Petitions for readmission must be submitted to the Dean of the College of Health and Wellness.
 The following procedure applies:

-- A committee composed of faculty convenes to review the student's written request; - 2.
-The committee, chaired by the Dean, either: - requests additional information; or - writes a report recommending or not recommending readmission based on review of the request;
+- 1. A committee composed of faculty convenes to review the student's written request; - 2.
+The committee, chaired by the Dean, either: - requests additional information; or - writes a report recommending or not recommending readmission based on review of the request; - 3.
+A recommendation for reinstatement shall include:

-- A recommendation for reinstatement shall include: - specific provisions for readmission (e.g., retaking a course or courses); - date for readmission (e.g., immediately or the following academic term). - The Dean makes the final decision regarding readmission and communicates the decision in writing to the student.
-The decision of the Dean may be appealed to the Provost; - The Dean monitors the progress surrounding the stipulated provisions (if any) of any readmitted learner student and reports to the Dean if the learner has or has not satisfied the stipulated provisions (if any) for readmission; - 6.
+- specific provisions for readmission (e.g., retaking a course or courses); - date for readmission (e.g., immediately or the following academic term). - 4.
+The Dean makes the final decision regarding readmission and communicates the decision in writing to the student.
+The decision of the Dean may be appealed to the Provost; - 5.
+The Dean monitors the progress surrounding the stipulated provisions (if any) of any readmitted learner student and reports to the Dean if the learner has or has not satisfied the stipulated provisions (if any) for readmission; - 6.
 The Dean communicates in writing to the student that all provisions (if any) for readmission have been met, or that provisions have not been satisfied and the student is dismissed.